vahyno/giffaw/README.md

 Basic Requirements:

-* A user can see the top 25 gifs (on page load)
+* A user can see the top 25 trending gifs (on page load) – Check out [Trending] section of Giphy documentation
-* A user can search for gifs, using the input field
+* A user can search for gifs, using the input field – Check out [Search] section of Giphy documentation
 * Super Bonus: A user can "load more" gifs

 Your site should look something like: